MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

 7. Close Group Policy Management.

-## Create the VPN Users, VPN Servers, and NPS Servers Groups
+## STEP 2: Create the VPN Users, VPN Servers, and NPS Servers Groups

 With this step you can add a new Active Directory group that contains the users allowed to use the VPN to connect to your organization network.
 This group serves two purposes: